datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 <hr>

-We have put you in the `dental` repository.
+You have been put in the `dental` repository.
 Use `git status` to discover which file(s) have been changed since the last save.
 Which file(s) are listed?